Oreoz/oreoz/README.md

 ### Hi there!
 I'm JP and I'm a full stack developer. 👋

-- 🔭 I’m currently working on the self-serve ecosystem @Intact Insurance in Canadia 🇨🇦
+- 🔭 I’m currently working at Cisco Meraki on the dashboard from my basement in Canada 🇨🇦
-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning Ruby and Rails
-- 🤔 I’m looking for help with my resume
 - 💬 Ask me about beer or anything really
 - 📫 How to reach me: ohnoesmyoreos@gmail.com
 - ⚡ Fun fact: I started an chickenpox epidemic at my daycare as a child. 🐔